AlexGaard/hypo/README.md

 The dependencies returned from `resolve()` can be used as a service locator to get the instantiated dependencies.

-### Class scanning
+### Annotated dependencies
 Use the `Dependency` annotation to mark which classes should be registered by Hypo.
+At build time Hypo will use an annotation processor to generate a class that will register the dependencies without having to scan the class path at runtime.

+To set up the annotation processor for Gradle: add `annotationProcessor "com.github.alexgaard:hypo:VERSION"` to your `build.gradle` or `annotationProcessor("com.github.alexgaard:hypo:VERSION")` to your `build.gradle.kts`.

+To set up the annotation processor for Maven: configure `org.apache.maven.plugins:maven-compiler-plugin`.
+This is only required if you have opted out of Maven automatically registering the annotation processor.

 ```java
 @Dependency